-According to Human Resources and Skills Development Canada, nursing is seen as a high growth career option, with more than 14,000 openings annually until at least 2020.
+According to Human Resources and Skills Development Canada, nursing is seen as a high-growth career option, with more than 14,000 openings projected annually until at least 2020.

-Graduates of Humber’s Practical Nursing program work in various health-care settings including acute-care hospitals, long-term care, rehabilitation services, community services, psychiatry, homes for the aging, public health units, community nursing agencies, clinics, private practices, schools and child-care centres.
+As a graduate of our Practical Nursing program, you will be able to work in various healthcare settings including acute-care hospitals, long-term care, rehabilitation services, community services, psychiatry, homes for the aging, public health units, community nursing agencies, clinics, private practices, schools and child-care centres.

-Many graduates go on to complete postgraduate education for advanced knowledge and skills, which are used in specialty areas such as operating rooms, dialysis, cardiology and emergency.
+Many of our graduates go on to complete postgraduate advanced-skills education, used in specialty disciplines such as surgery, dialysis, cardiology and emergency.